Mahadi011/Smart_Home_Monitoring_System_With_Azure/readme.md

 In the code activeOutsensor and activeInsensor these 2 functions are responsible for get "In" and "Out" data and send those data to the Azure IoT hub.

 ## Communication Layer
-__MQTT Protocol:__ Facilitates lightweight and reliable communication between the ESP32 microcontroller and Azure IoT Hub.
+___MQTT Protocol:___ Facilitates lightweight and reliable communication between the ESP32 microcontroller and Azure IoT Hub.
-__Azure IoT Hub:__ Serves as the central hub for device-to-cloud communication, receiving data from the ESP32 and ensuring secure and scalable connectivity.
+___Azure IoT Hub:___ Serves as the central hub for device-to-cloud communication, receiving data from the ESP32 and ensuring secure and scalable connectivity.
 ## Cloud Services Layer
-__Azure Cosmos DB:__ The NoSQL database stores the incoming data for future analysis.
+___Azure Cosmos DB:___ The NoSQL database stores the incoming data for future analysis.
 Its scalability and low-latency retrieval make it ideal for handling real-time data.
+It saves data as Json formate.
-__Event Grid:__ Triggers the Azure Function App in response to data events in Azure IoT Hub, ensuring immediate processing and action.
+___Event Grid:___ Triggers the Azure Function App in response to data events in Azure IoT Hub, ensuring immediate processing and action.
 ## Processing and Notification Layer
-__Azure Function App:__
+___Azure Function App:___
 ```python
 telegramBotAPI="telegram token"
 Receivers_id="chat id"